INSTRUCTIONS TO STAFF 340:25-5-140.1

 (2) service of process is obtained on all parties.

-10. If the settlement or waiver is silent or ambiguous as to interest, OCSS staff consult the OCSS state's attorney for the steps to determine the intent of the parties as to settlement or waiver of principal and interest arrearage balances.
+10. If the settlement or waiver is silent or ambiguous as to interest, OCSS staff consults the OCSS state's attorney for the steps to determine the intent of the parties as to settlement or waiver of principal and interest arrearage balances.
 This includes contacting the parties to determine their intent, memorializing the agreement, and may include filing an action to determine the total principal and interest arrearage amount.

 12. Waiver of interest.

 (1) OCSS staff uses the legal settlement document on OSIS, Custodial Person's Waiver of Interest in Conjunction with a Settlement.

 (2) OCSS staff includes in the court order settlement terms of the waiver of interest.
 The district office OCSS state's attorney must approve all settlements of interest owed to Oklahoma.